kennyjoseph/kennyjoseph.github.io/_includes/class.md

 ## Attendance Policy

-**Missing more than two scheduled course meetings will result in a failing grade**.
-The only condition under which the student can still pass the course if they miss more than two scheduled meetings is if **all but one** absence is documented with the instructor and due to the following reasons (from [UB's official policy](https://catalog.buffalo.edu/policies/attendance.html)):
+**Missing more than three scheduled course meetings will result in a failing grade**.
+The only condition under which the student can still pass the course if they miss more than three scheduled meetings is if **all but one** absence is documented with the instructor and due to the following reasons (from [UB's official policy](https://catalog.buffalo.edu/policies/attendance.html)):
 - military obligations
 - religious observances
 - illness documented by a physician or other appropriate health care professional